aquasecurity/trivy/docs/docs/scanner/misconfiguration/index.md

 This section describes misconfiguration-specific configuration.
 Other common options are documented [here](../../configuration/index.md).

+### External connectivity
+Trivy needs to connect to the internet to download the checks bundle.
+If you are running Trivy in an air-gapped environment, or an tightly controlled network, please refer to the [Advanced Network Scenarios document](../advanced/air-gap.md).

 ### Enabling a subset of misconfiguration scanners
 It's possible to only enable certain misconfiguration scanners if you prefer.
 You can do so by passing the `--misconfig-scanners` option.